official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

-362. Sir David Manning commented to Mr Powell that he was not clear where the firefighters’ issue stood; and that he would be “grateful for a word ab[ou]t what to say to Washington and when”.115
+362. Sir David Manning commented to Mr Powell that he was not clear where the firefighters’ issue stood; and that he would be “grateful for a word ab[ou]t what to say to Washington and when”.[^115]

-112 Letter Wechsberg to McDonald, 6 September 2002, ‘Iraq/MEPP: Prime Minister’s Meeting with
+[^112]: Letter Wechsberg to McDonald, 6 September 2002, ‘Iraq/MEPP: Prime Minister’s Meeting with
-Saudi Foreign Minister’.
-113 Letter Watkins to Rycroft, 26 July 2002, ‘Iraq’.
+[^113]: Letter Watkins to Rycroft, 26 July 2002, ‘Iraq’.
-114 Letter Williams to Manning, 28 August 2002, ‘Iraq – Potential UK Contribution and a Fire Strike’.
+[^114]: Letter Williams to Manning, 28 August 2002, ‘Iraq – Potential UK Contribution and a Fire Strike’.
-115 Manuscript comment Manning to Powell, 30 August 2002, on Letter Williams to Manning, 28 August 2002, ‘Iraq – Potential UK Contribution and a Fire Strike’.
+[^115]: Manuscript comment Manning to Powell, 30 August 2002, on Letter Williams to Manning, 28 August 2002, ‘Iraq – Potential UK Contribution and a Fire Strike’.

 157

 3.4 | Development of UK strategy and options, late July to 14 September 2002363.
 Mr Blair’s view, as reported on 3 September by Sir David Manning, was for
-“nothing to be said to the US about Op FRESCO for the moment”.116 Mr Blair hoped it would be possible to discuss the issues with Mr Hoon the following week before he flew to Washington.
+“nothing to be said to the US about Op FRESCO for the moment”.[^116] Mr Blair hoped it would be possible to discuss the issues with Mr Hoon the following week before he flew to Washington.

-364. Mr Blair discussed the UK’s military contribution with Mr Hoon on 5 September.117 Mr Straw was also present.
+364. Mr Blair discussed the UK’s military contribution with Mr Hoon on 5 September.[^117] Mr Straw was also present.

 365. Mr Peter Watkins, Mr Hoon’s Principal Private Secretary, recorded that Mr Blair,